gberger/mongoose-named-scopes/README.md

 // Scopes can make use of other scopes!
 UserSchema.scope('twenties').olderThan(19).youngerThan(30);

 // Heads up!
-We need to implement this as a function so that the
+We need to implement this by passing a function so that the
 // date parameter gets evaluated when you actually call the scope UserSchema.scope('active', function () {
   const yesterday = +new Date() - 24*60*60*1000;